How to Choose a Web Host and Find the Best Hosting Service

 However, it is an excellent choice for small to medium traffic sites.
 If you’re creating a personal blog or website, shared hosting might be what you’re looking for.

 - Premium Shared Hosting.
-Paying $2.59/month, you get 100 GB of disk space, a one-year free domain name, and unlimited bandwidth, email accounts, and websites.
+By paying ₹149/month, you’ll get 100 GB of disk space, a one-year free domain name, and unlimited bandwidth, email accounts, and websites.
 The allocated resources double compared to the previous plan.

 Virtual Private Server Hosting